Ideas for using Languages in Action version 2.0 in your class

 Assign different activities to different students

 - Different sections of each lesson could be assigned to different groups of students.
-For example, within the listening and reading comprehension material, you might assign weaker groups of students the texts and questions in the first half of the lesson which are shorter and have simpler questions and for the stronger students you might assign the whole section.
+Using the listening and reading comprehension material as an example, you can differentiate by assigning just the texts and questions from the first half of the lesson to students who struggle with the topic.
+The first half of lessons tend to be easier to digest, as the lessons increase with difficulty as students progress.
+For students that you're looking to extend, you could then set the whole lesson.
 For more information, see How do I assign a homework task for individual students?

 Make Learning Stations